Essex District High School: History

-In 1885, Dr. James Brien proposed and received strong support for the establishment of a new High School in Essex Centre.
-On March 14, 1885, the first meeting of the School Board took place at Peck's Hall led by James Naylor as chairman; and J.S.
+In 1885, Dr. James Brien proposed and received strong support for the establishment of a new high school in Essex Centre.
+On March 14, 1885, the first meeting of the school board took place at Peck's Hall led by James Naylor as chairman; and J.S.
 Laird, S.G.
 Thomas, C.E.
 Jones, John Milne, and W.H.
 Russell.

-Classes started August 31 in the old church behind the railroad station on Medora Avenue, which had been used by the Methodist Episcopal Church.
+Classes started on August 31 in the old church behind the railroad station on Medora Avenue, which had been used by the Methodist Episcopal Church.
 There were 18 students and two teachers in the first year.

-Captain Albert Jones offered part of Lot 284 consisting of 31/4 acres of his land for the building site for the new school which cost $10,000.00.
+Captain Albert Jones offered part of Lot 284 consisting of 31/4 acres of his land for the building site for the new school which cost approximately $10,000 (over $380,000 at the time).
 It was a two-storey red brick structure measuring 64' × 67', with three classrooms on both floors, a basement, and an attic all heated with wood stoves.
 Essex High School officially opened in 1888, accommodating 200 students.